 Wasn’t the traditional summer festival canceled this summer?

 Back in April we canceled all shows that had been originally planned for our 33rd annual summer festival as well as all rental events hosted by other organizations within Strings Pavilion.
 You can read our executive director’s letter about that cancelation.
 Since then we have announced new programs for 2020 to comply with social distancing guidelines and public health concerns.
 We continue to monitor the situation to determine when we can expand our offerings and begin to welcome larger audiences back into our Pavilion.

 Not at this time.
 We will remain attuned to the pandemic and adjust our programming as needed.
 Strings will continue to follow guidelines from government agencies and our public health partners, including the Centers for Disease Control (CDC), the World Health Organization (WHO), the Colorado Department of Public Health & Environment (CDPHE), and Routt County Public Health.

 How can I help?

 Thank you for asking!
 Your contributions to Strings are as valuable to us now as ever.
-While we feel confident planning programs well into 2021 (our 34th year), your support helps to assure our staff can continue working to prepare for the day when we can once again present in-person performances.
+Support from people like you is helping us weather a crisis like COVID-19, continue to provide programs that bring the joys and benefits of music and the arts to our community, and plan for the future.
 There are many ways to support Strings right now: click here to learn more.